SSpanda2019/YAWA/README.md

 User can  see today's weather, navigate to next 5 days weather forecast and the settings screen using bottom navigation bar.
 In the settings screen, users can enter the name of the city for which they want to see weather.
-Users can choose their preferred unit of measure, either Celsius or Farenheit for temprature.
+Users can choose their preferred unit of measure, either Celsius or Fahrenheit for temperature.

 ## Features